 Egg and Spoon Race

-Often the mocked sport on sports day, the egg and spoon race is not to be sniffed at.
-It’s tricky in all ways.
-First, you have to have impeccable balance and concentration, and then you need to have excellent spatial awareness so that you don’t trip on anything on your way to the finish line.
-It’s not easy, but it’s great fun and does wonders for building on essential motor skills in childhood.
+For the egg and spoon race, you must have impeccable balance and concentration, as well as excellent spatial awareness so that you don’t trip on anything on your way to the finish line.

 If you don’t have a rubber egg, you can use a ball and tennis racket instead.
 Whatever you do, don’t use real eggs!
 Whilst concentrating on the delicate balancing act, trips and falls may happen, so it’s best to do an egg and spoon race on grass rather than concrete or paving.